bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- :white_check_mark: Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- :white_check_mark: Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- :white_check_mark: Your project manager will count the project as complete by merging the branch back into master.

 ### Preprocessor Set up